GBerrow/MS2/assets/test/testing.md

 #### **Issue**
 The game works correctly for the most part and the ai moves and responds correctly to most of the moves.
 However, in a certain scenario when I attack the ai's king (on sqaure f7), the ai makes an illegal move and moves the pawn instead and im not sure why it's doing this.

+18/11/2024

+#### **Issue 2**
+The AI does make an illegal now and again.
+Somtimes it will capture a piece with a knight but not legally as it sometimes acts like a pawn.
+I have not had the time to fix this issue.

 ![Test 10](test-images/test-image-10.png)